Sage/streamlinejs/tutorial/tutorial.md

 }
 ```

-where `MOVIES` is our little movies database:
+where `MOVIES` is used to initialize our little movies database:

 ```javascript
 var MOVIES = [{